2009 Korba chimney collapse

 The 2009 Korba chimney collapse occurred in the town of Korba in the Indian state of Chhattisgarh on 23 September 2009.
-It was under construction under contract for the Bharat Aluminium Co Ltd (BALCO).
+The chimney was under construction under contract for the Bharat Aluminium Co Ltd (Balco).
 Construction had reached 240 m when the chimney collapsed on top of more than 100 workers who had been taking shelter from a thunderstorm.
 At least 45 deaths were recorded.

 Incident and rescue

 Plans specify a 275 m chimney for the construction of a thermal power plant by Balco, which is owned by Vedanta Resources.
 The incident happened during extreme weather conditions involving lightning and torrential rainfall.
 Workers sought shelter from the rain in a nearby store room, and a lightning strike at approximately 16:00 brought the chimney down on top of them.

 A rescue attempt was initiated following the collapse.
 Ongoing rain obstructed efforts to retrieve the trapped workers.
 At least seven of the wounded were hospitalised.
 A Gannon Dunkerley & Co Ltd employee was allegedly lynched by angry workers; his corpse was located near the scene.
 It was originally thought he had fallen from the chimney, but wounds indicate he was attacked.